MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 ![stack diagram showing Kmixer.sys at the top and a USB audio device at the bottom](images/usb-2-0-audio-arch.png)

+## Related USB specifications

+The following USB specifications define USB Audio and are referenced in this topic.

+-	USB-2 refers to the Universal Serial Bus Specification, Revision 2.0
+-	ADC-2 refers to the USB Device Class Definition for Audio Devices, Release 2.0.
+-	FMT-2 refers to the Audio Data Formats specification, Release 2.0.

+The USB-IF is a special interest group that maintains the [Official USB Specification](http://www.usb.org/developers/docs/), test specifications and tools.

-## Audio Formats
+## Audio formats
 The driver supports the formats listed below.
-An alternate setting which specifies another format defined in FMT20, or an unknown format, will be ignored.
+An alternate setting which specifies another format defined in FMT-2, or an unknown format, will be ignored.

-Type I formats (FMT20 2.3.1):
+Type I formats (FMT-2 2.3.1):
 -	PCM Format with 8..32 bits per sample (FMT20 2.3.1.7.1)
--	PCM8 Format (FMT20 2.3.1.7.2)
+-	PCM8 Format (FMT-2 2.3.1.7.2)
--	IEEE_FLOAT Format (FMT20 2.3.1.7.3)
+-	IEEE_FLOAT Format (FMT-2 2.3.1.7.3)

-Type III formats (FMT20 2.3.3 and A.2.3):
+Type III formats (FMT-2 2.3.3 and A.2.3):
 -	IEC61937_AC-3
 -	IEC61937_MPEG-2_AAC_ADTS
 -	IEC61937_DTS-I